 After law school, Michael became a Nevadan.
 He was employed by the Nevada Supreme Court as a staff attorney for 13 years.
 After only eighteen months at the Court, he was promoted to the position of Deputy Supervising Staff Attorney, and he was later elevated to the position of Supervising Staff Attorney.
 He served as the Supervisor of the Court’s legal staff for eight years.
 While at the Court, Michael served as Chairman of the Committee on the Intermediate Appellate Court, and as a member of various other Supreme Court Committees.
-He participated as a lecturer and panel member in CLE seminars, and spoke before numerous groups on the subject of appellate practice.
+He participated as a lecturer and panel member in CLE seminars and spoke before numerous groups on the subject of appellate practice.
 Michael drafted more than a hundred legal Opinions for publication in the Nevada reports, and edited and otherwise participated in the drafting of hundreds more.

-- He has appeared before the Federal Tax Court, tried many bench and jury trials to conclusion in District Courts in Nevada and Utah, and has argued on numerous occasions before the Nevada Supreme Court and the U.S. Ninth Circuit Court of Appeals.
-His cases include:
+Mr. Wall had extensive litigation experience in state court and before arbitrators.
+He appeared before the Federal Tax Court, tried many bench and jury trials to conclusion in District Courts in Nevada and Utah, and argued on numerous occasions before the Nevada Supreme Court and the U.S. Ninth Circuit Court of Appeals.
+His cases included:

 A defense award in the client’s favor and a finding of defamation in favor of the client on the counterclaim in a week‑long jury trial in an Americans with Disabilities and medical malpractice case in Kim adv.
 Morehouse, Case No. A403729 (Dept. 18, Las Vegas, Nev.
 2001).

 A reversal of a summary judgment and the adoption of a substantial change in the law of escrow agent duty in Mark Properties v.
 National Title, Case No. 32954 (Nevada Supreme Court, 1999).

-- Successfully limiting client’s damages in a four‑day bench trial in Sunrise Park & Robbins adv.
+Successfully limiting client’s damages in a four‑day bench trial in Sunrise Park & Robbins adv.
 Kleve, Case No. A352719 (Dept. 2, Las Vegas, Nev.
 1998).

 Successfully defending a homeowner’s association from claims of improper incorporation in a bench trial in Lake Mead Homeowners Assn. adv Whitehead & Byrd, (Dept. 17, Las Vegas, Nev.
 2002).

-- Obtaining a favorable judgment in favor of a landlord in a commercial lease dispute in a bench trial in Bubbles Management v.
+Obtaining a favorable judgment in favor of a landlord in a commercial lease dispute in a bench trial in Bubbles Management v.
 Bubbles, LLC, (Case No. 01C‑011322‑001 (Dept. 4, Justice Court, 2002).

-- Serving as lead appellate counsel and associate trial counsel in a case that ended in a 17‑week jury trial (after 10 years of litigation) against the State of California’s taxing authority involving numerous torts and resulting in a jury verdict in the client’s favor of over $138 million in compensatory damages and $250 million in punitive damages, one of the largest jury verdict awards to a single plaintiff in U.S. history.
+Serving as lead appellate counsel and associate trial counsel in a case that ended in a 17‑week jury trial (after 10 years of litigation) against the State of California’s taxing authority involving numerous torts and resulting in a jury verdict in the client’s favor of over $138 million in compensatory damages and $250 million in punitive damages, one of the largest jury verdict awards to a single plaintiff in U.S. history.
 Before trial, the case went before the Nevada Supreme Court on petitions for writs twice, and before the United States Supreme Court once.
 Both Courts affirmed the client’s right to proceed to trial despite constitutional defenses asserted by the taxing authority.
 Hyatt v.
 Franchise Tax Board, Case No. A382999 (Dept. 9, Las Vegas, Nev.
 2008).
 The case is now pending before the Nevada Supreme Court on appeal.

-Obtaining a decision issuing a writ of mandamus in a case involving the application of the 5 year rule of NRCP 41(e), declaring that rule to be jurisdictional, which made substantial new law.
+Obtaining a decision issuing a writ of mandamus in a case involving the application of the 5-year rule of NRCP 41(e), declaring that rule to be jurisdictional, which made substantial new law.
 Cox v.
 Eighth Judicial Dist.
-Court, ___ Nev. ___,193 P.3d 530 (2008).
+Court, Nev. ,193 P.3d 530 (2008).

 Representing NIGA in obtaining clarification of important statutes regarding coverage for claims in insolvency cases, both in district court and on appeal.
 MGM Mirage v.
 Nevada Ins.
 Guar.
-Ass’n, ___ Nev. ___ 209 P.3d 766 (2009).
+Ass’n, Nev.
+209 P.3d 766 (2009).

-- Obtaining reversal of a district court order, family division, in a third‑party visitation rights case, making significant new law in Nevada.
+Obtaining reversal of a district court order, family division, in a third‑party visitation rights case, making significant new law in Nevada.
 Rennels v.
 Rennels, ‑‑‑ P.3d ‑‑‑‑, 2011 WL 3359932 (Nev.), 127 Nev.
 Adv.
 Op.
-49 (2011)
+49 (2011).